Moses Annenberg: Career

-Annenberg started out as a newspaper boy hawking papers on the street with his older brother Max, with both becoming gang leaders during the Chicago circulation wars.
+Annenberg started out as a newsie hawking papers on the street with his older brother Max, with both becoming gang leaders during the Chicago circulation wars.

 Gradually, Annenberg rose through the ranks, first as a newspaper salesman at the Chicago Tribune, later for the Hearst Corporation, which owned the Chicago American, the Chicago Examiner and the Chicago Herald, rising to circulation manager.
 Around 1900, he moved to Milwaukee's Yankee Hill neighborhood, from where he ran the Wisconsin News, as well as the publishing business M.L.A.
 Investment Co.
 Annenberg bought the Daily Racing Form in 1922 and The Philadelphia Inquirer in 1936.
 He also owned The New York Morning Telegraph, a broadsheet that was focused on entertainment and horse racing.

 In the fall of 1934, Annenberg purchased the defunct Miami Beach Tribune, moved operations to Miami, and relaunched it as a tabloid called the Miami Tribune.
 In an asset swap involving cash, Annenberg sold it to John S. Knight, owner of the Miami Herald, for $600,000 and the Massillon Independent, a profitable newspaper based in Massillon, Ohio.
 The last edition was published on December 1, 1937, and then the Miami Tribune was absorbed by the Herald.

 The assets of his publishing company, the Cecelia Corporation (named after his wife) became the foundation of Triangle Publications, which was created in 1947 by his son Walter to hold his and his sisters' inherited assets.